 Batt insulation is similar to a roll of insulation, except they’re cut in strips instead of one continuous length.
-In this case, the strips are sixteen inches wide x four feet long.
+In my case, the strips are sixteen inches wide x four feet long.

 Step 1: Seal Up Any Gaps

-You’re spending your hard-earned money to insulate your garage.
+You’re spending your hard earned money to insulate your garage.
 Sealing the gaps behind the walls will set you up right from the start.

 What Type of Air Sealant To Use